Computer Vision Systems, by Name

 Systems

-* GIS: Systems Implementation and Design (H2)
+Section: GIS: Database Issues, Implementation Issues, Design (H2)

 For more information on the topics, contact information, etc. see the annotated Computer Vision Bibliography or the Complete Conference Listing for Computer Vision and Image Analysis